djasmit/redback-smartbike-mobile-front-end/README.md

 4. run ```npx expo start```

-5. scan QR code and download Expo App to run on physical device **OR** key i for ios simulator or a for android simulator (open simulator first)
+5. scan QR code and download Expo App to run on physical device **OR** key 'i' for ios simulator or 'a' for android simulator (open simulator first)

 # To contribute to poject